 Despite the clear record of what transpired in the District Court, Roth apparently argues that (1) he would not have introduced the settlement amount at trial had he known the court would not admit evidence of the attorney fees3 and (2) he was surprised by the court's refusal to admit evidence of the attorney fees.
-These contentions are wholly without merit because the District Court had ruled prior to trial, and prior to the time that the settlement amount was brought to the attention of the jury, that evidence of the attorney fees incurred by Roth would not be admitted.
+These contentions are wholly without merit because, prior to trial and prior to the time that the settlement amount was brought to the attention of the jury, Homestake had moved to exclude evidence of the attorney fees incurred by Roth.
 In other words, Roth invited the alleged error by introducing an exhibit that included the allegedly misleading and irrelevant settlement amount.
-At that time Roth knew that the District Court had excluded evidence of Roth's attorney fees.
+At that time Roth knew that the District Court might exclude evidence of Roth's attorney fees.
 The alleged erroneous ruling thus is not reversible.
-An erroneous ruling generally does
+An erroneous ruling generally does not constitute

-3At oral argument, for example, counsel for Roth said, "Once the judge said I couldn't have attorney's fees as a measure of damages, then I shouldn't have been forced to tell the jury that Mr. Roth received this \$300,000."
+&lt;sup>3At oral argument, for example, counsel for Roth said, "Once the judge said I couldn't have attorney's fees as a measure of damages, then I shouldn't have been forced to tell the jury that Mr. Roth received this \$300,000."
 This characterization of the District Court's ruling is, of course, inaccurate and misleading.
 Had Roth withdrawn the exhibit showing the amount of the settlement prior to trial, Roth would not have had to reveal that amount to the jury.
-Roth failed to withdraw the exhibit in a timely manner even though he knew that the evidence of attorney fees had been excluded in the District Court's ruling on Homestake's motion in limine.
+Roth failed to withdraw the exhibit in a timely manner even though he knew that the evidence of attorney fees might be excluded by the District Court's ruling on Homestake's pending motion in limine.

-not constitute reversible error when it is invited by the same party who seeks on appeal to have the ruling overturned.
+reversible error when it is invited by the same party who seeks on appeal to have the ruling overturned.
 See Dillon v.
 Nissan Motor Co., 986 F.2d 263, 269 (8th Cir.
 1993).
 In the circumstances of this case, we conclude that Roth's argument that the District Court abused its discretion by admitting evidence of the amount paid by Homestake in settlement of Roth's workers' compensation claim is meritless.